FAQs

 -

-The Cable Corridor Options Area (CCOA) shown on our plans represents the potential areas within which the construction of the underground grid connection cables to transfer the energy from the Solar PV Sites to the National Grid Substation will be located.
-The CCOA will be refined as the Scheme design is developed and once additional environmental surveys are carried out.
-Within this area, a preferred route for siting the cabling will be developed.
+The Cable Route Corridor (CRC) shown on our plans represents the areas within which the construction of the underground grid connection cables to transfer electricity from the Solar PV Sites to the National Grid Substation will be located.

-The CCOA have been determined through the review of technical and environmental constraints along the routes.
-This includes avoiding ecological designations, mature and historic woodland, listed buildings, scheduled monuments, listed buildings and conservation areas.
+The CRC has been refined as the project design has developed, determined through reviewing technical and environmental constraints along the routes.
+This includes avoiding ecological designations, mature and historic woodland, scheduled monuments, listed buildings and conservation areas.
 It also includes minimising the length of the route where possible, the number of road and rail crossings, watercourse crossings and hedgerow crossings.

 -